dessanhemrayev/blazing/README.md

 # Blazing Vector Sum Benchmarks

-This repository contains simple implementations of vector addition in four programming languages: C++, Go, Python, and Rust.
+This repository contains simple implementations of vector addition in five programming languages: C++, Go, Python, Rust, and Dart.
 Each program creates two large vectors (10 million elements), sums them element-wise, and prints the last element of the result.

 ## Files